Is Writing a Novel a “Someday” Dream for You?

 While that’s not quite NaNoWriMo levels of impressive, it’s pretty good!
 You could have a good, polished second draft after a year.

-I’ve got two young children (currently 3.5 and nearly 2) and I do understand how much of an issue “time” is when it comes to writing.
+I’ve got two young children (currently nearly-6 and just-turned 4) and I do understand how much of an issue “time” is when it comes to writing.
 For months after the younger one was born, I wrote in 15 minute chunks, if at all!

 But unless you’re going through a genuinely temporary time crunch (new baby, huge work deadline, uni finals), you can figure out a way to fit in some writing time.

 What could you stop altogether?
 Is there a voluntary role you could step down from?
+(I did just that last week.)
 Can your spouse or older children take on specific chores?